ray-project/ray/doc/source/train/user-guides/checkpoints.rst

 Ray Train provides a way to save :class:`Checkpoints <ray.train.Checkpoint>` during the training process.
 This is useful for:

-1. :ref:`Integration with Ray Tune <train-tune>` to use certain Ray Tune schedulers.
-2. Running a long-running training job on a cluster of pre-emptible machines/pods.
+1. Running a long-running training job on a cluster of pre-emptible machines/pods.
-3. Persisting trained model state to later use for serving/inference.
+2. Persisting trained model state to later use for serving/inference.
+3. :ref:`Integration with Ray Tune <train-tune>` to use certain Ray Tune schedulers.
 4. In general, storing any model artifacts.

-By default, checkpoints will be persisted to local disk in the :ref:`log directory <train-log-dir>` of each run.

 .. _train-dl-saving-checkpoints: